The Ultimate Guide to Team Building Skills

 Evidently, team building isn’t merely a feel-good exercise.

-However, only properly organised team building is effective.
+Only properly organised team building is effective.
 It should involve knowledgeable, experienced and interdependent team members, complemented by active support by the organisational leadership.
 In fact, the teams must be aware of and work towards specific goals, apart from having clear roles and procedures.

 - Implementing a team-based organisation